plebbit/roadmap/README.md

   - [ ] Add windows icon
   - [ ] Add mac icon
   - [ ] Add linux .desktop file info and icon
+  - [ ] Set up Plebbit app to open Plebbit links.
+Any link that starts with demo.plebbit.eth

   - [x] Builds and runs on Linux
   - [x] Builds and runs on Windows
   - [x] Builds and runs on Mac